mapswipe/python-mapswipe-workers/manager-dashboard/user_scripts/README.md

     - Press Run
     - Accept the authorization prompts the first time you run the script
 - View COCO JSON Output
-    - Go to View > Logs
+    - Go to **View > Logs**
-    - Copy the Google Drive URL where the coco file is created and generated
+    - Copy the Google Drive URL where the coco file is generated
     - Download the json file

 ## DropBox